rollup/rollup-plugin-node-resolve/README.md

       preferBuiltins: false,  // Default: true

       // Lock the module search in this path (like a chroot).
 Module defined
-      // outside this path will be mark has external
+      // outside this path will be marked as external
       jail: '/my/jail/path', // Default: '/'

       // If true, inspect resolved files to check that they are